 Understanding where they are now and where they want to be helps you see the bigger picture.
 This question encourages them to reflect on their progress and future plans; it also gives you a chance to show how your product or service can support their journey.

-Markets move fast, and to be long term, you need to be ahead of the game.
+Markets move fast, and businesses need to adapt to stay competitive over time.
 This question helps you understand how they approach change and innovation.
 It also opens up the conversation about how you can help them stay competitive.

-As you can see, these questions are designed to get your client talking about their business, challenges and goals; the more they talk, the better you can understand their needs and position your solutions.
+As you can see, these questions are designed to get your client talking about their business, challenges, and goals; the more they talk, the better you can understand their needs and position your solutions.
+These first meeting conversation tips help you stay focused while still sounding friendly and prepared.

 Of course, some of these will need to be tailored to your industry or offering (product or service).
 However, by focusing on these questions rather than diving straight into a pitch, you build trust and get valuable insights.